iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 > Great app, my only criticism would be is still receiving security codes after ticking to 'remember this device'<br> :date: __2021-02-04 19:31:45__

-> Up until the last month I have not had any issues.
-However I ordered several medications and one if them was not included.
-I suspected that I mustn't have selected it and reordered it, however on checking I saw that the app had still not sent the orser through and I had to try again.
-This time it was ordered.
-This however means that I have had to continue using a 28 day expiry medication past its expiry!<br> :date: __2021-02-04 13:51:10__

-> Took a while to set up but that was expected as information is private.
-Easy to use and easy access if information<br> :date: __2021-02-01 22:31:04__

-> Works fine<br> :date: __2021-02-01 10:12:00__

-> Very useful app.
-Much easier to order a repeat prescription<br> :date: __2021-01-30 22:53:07__

-> Easy to use<br> :date: __2021-01-29 05:06:48__

 #### 3-star reviews